 This program is a 4 year training program with standards approved in the State of Virginia.
 It requires that each apprentice receive a minimum 8,000 hours of on-the-job training in the electrical construction industry.
-During the course of the apprenticeship, each apprentice can be transferred to different contractors.
+During the course of the apprenticeship, each apprentice can be transferred to different electrical contractors.
 This affords the apprentice the opportunity to receive varied experiences during their apprenticeship.
-The Joint Apprenticeship and Training Committee makes all placements with contractors.
+The Richmond Joint Apprenticeship and Training Committee makes all placements with electrical contractors.

 During the apprenticeship, an apprentice will attend school one day a week from 1pm to 7pm, year round.
 While attending school, apprentices will be taught the curriculum set in place by the electrical training Alliance.
 This curriculum consists of the following: